-Spam filtering has become more rigorous and email providers are cracking down harder on spam.
-The spam filters they use aren’t 100% accurate, so sometimes legit emails go into the Junk Mail folder.
+Spam filtering has become more rigorous and email providers continue to crack down harder on spam.
+The spam filters email providers use aren’t 100% accurate, so sometimes legit emails go into the Junk Mail folder.

-To make sure your email gets to a recipient’s Inbox, pay attention to your formatting before sending your message.
+To make sure your email gets to someone’s Inbox, pay attention to your message format before sending your message.

 Your Email Subject Line

-People will email me with the subject line “Website” and my filter goes nuts!
-On any given week, I can have five or six “Website” email messages sitting in my Junk Mail.
+People email me with the subject line “website” and my filter goes nuts!
+On any given week, I can have five or six “website” email messages sitting in my Junk Mail.

 Be more specific on what your message is about.
-An email with a subject line “Updates for Abuzz Creative Website Needed” will get my attention and will pass the spam filter test.
+An email with a subject line “Request for Website Updates” will get my attention and should pass the spam filter test.

 Your “From” Information

-In your email client (Outlook or Apple Mail for example), make sure you format your email messages to include your first name and last name as the sender.
+In your email client, make sure you format your email messages to include your First Name and Last Name as the sender.

 You Used Spam Trigger Words

-Spam filters are triggered by words in the subject line and/or in the body of the email message.
-A few examples of words or phrases NOT to use include:
+Spam filters are triggered by words in the subject line and in the body of the email message.

 - Cancel at any time